hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 <p></p>
 ### 2) Limited Downstream Training
 For evaluation tasks that require training, a shallow downstream model will be learned with no fine-tuning of participant models.
-The specific details of the downstream model will vary per task; however, the model will either be linear or, for more complicated tasks, a fully-connected network with 1-3 non-linear hidden layers.

 <p></p>
 ## Open Tasks